 A good example of a Center of Excellence is Optimizely’s own product, design, and engineering organization.
-Our program manager Becca Brugman’s main focus is facilitating the best practices, learnings, and education to our individual product managers.
+Our program manager Becca Bruggman’s main focus is facilitating the best practices, learnings, and education to our individual product managers.
 She’s in charge of setting the overall KPIs and OKRs of the program.
 Each quarter she reports back to leadership on our progress and identifies where we can spend more time in subsequent quarters to grow our program maturity.

 Testing Council (Execution Model)

 What I see most companies employing today is some flavor of a Testing Council.
 I see two different approaches for this: Execution and Dispersed.
 The line between these two is where ownership lies when building and launching experiments.

 With both types of Testing Councils a weekly or bi-weekly meeting is a must to coordinate your prioritization and roadmap of tests.
 If you’re in an organization where different functions (i.e. marketing and product) or even individual product managers have shared ownerships of the experience being tested on, you’ll need to collaborate on an ongoing basis.

 With some Testing Councils I see a fully dedicated team managing it much like there’s a dedicated experimentation team in a Center of Excellence.
 What is unique is that a Testing Council’s dedicated team is an active participant in all aspects of an experiment’s lifecycle: helping ideate, test design, and analysis are all steps a Center of Excellence’s team rarely participates in.